Eating Disorder Prevention for Appetite Disorders

 The trial information does not specify whether you need to stop taking your current medications.

-Is the Body Project safe for humans?
+What prior data suggests that the Body Project is safe for youth?

 Susan Gamberg, PhD